Geeksltd/Olive/Services/Olive.Microservices/Addressing.md

 ### Option 2 (preferred)
 The other option is to use a **hosted version of the dependable services** on a development server which is available via internet.
 This way when developing your own service you can simply use those to go about your testing.

 > To achieve this in your local HOSTS file you should map the full url to those services to the IP address of the dev server.
+This should be done both on the dev server's hosts file as well as your development machine's.

 For example if your dev server's ip is 192.168.0.100 you should add:
 ***auth.my-solution.dev.com     192.168.0.100
 theme.my-solution.dev.com     192.168.0.100***